zhaojustin/spur_hugo_site/content/authors/admin/_index.md

     url: https://www.stern.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: The NYU Blockchain Lab is a research lab focusing on the latest developments in the blockchain and Web 3.0 space.
+bio: The Blockchain Lab at NYU Stern is a research lab focusing on the latest developments in the blockchain and Web 3.0 space.
 We are a passionate group of researchers committed to pushing our frontier of knowledge by contributing cutting-edge insights and publications.

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons